KshitizBisht/research-project/research_notes/parquet_orc.md

 either take hive and try to integrate parquet with it Or take hbase and try to integrate orc with it

+# Reasons for ORC support
+- not designed to support OLTP transactions.
+- ORC is write once file format, so edits were implemented using base file and delta files where insert, update and delete operations are recorded.
+Minor and major compaction
+- ORC file extended with several column.
+    - operations : insert, update, delete.
+    - tripe, for uniquely identifying row : originalTransaction, bucket, rowId
+    - current transaction
+- orc supports acid properties using base and delta files.
+For update delta file are created and once file is large enough it is rewritten to base.